Sauchie: History

 The tower is all that remains of the village which developed within its protective radius.
 In the early 18th century the Schaw family moved from the tower to the more comfortable Newtonschaw.
 The village developed a brick works by the River Devon which fell into disuse following the collapse of the local mining industry.

 The rare and typically Scottish New Sauchie or Auchinbaird Vaulted Tower Windmill stands on a ridge overlooking New Sauchie and dates from the late 17th or early 18th century.
 It was a grain mill and later converted to a dovecote and has been preserved as a landscape feature and tourist attraction.

 Sport

-The village has a strong footballing tradition and is home to the football club Sauchie, who compete in the East of Scotland League.
-The club was founded in 1960 and play their home games at Beechwood Park in Sauchie.
+The village has a strong footballing tradition and is home to the football club Sauchie Juniors, who compete in the East of Scotland League.
+The club was founded in 1960 and play their home games at Beechwood Park in Sauchie, next to the park is Alloa Golf Club.
 The village is also home to several youth teams including Claremont Football Club.

 New Sauchie

+There is a long history of coal mining in the area.
+In 1605, the Earl of Argyll made arrangements with his tenants to have coal brought from pits at Sauchie to Castle Campbell.